hipc-book/hipc-book.github.io/_practicals/6-cuda_programming.md

 > # Exercise 2
 >
-> **Part 1** Practice the _vect_add_ example in Unit 7.
+> **Part 1** Practice the _vec_add_ example in Unit 7.
 Compare the performance of different Kernel configurations (note your code has to be adjusted according to the kernel configuration!) and report your results.
 Produce a diagram/table that shows how performance changes against the Kernel configuration.
 >
-> **Part 2** One issue of _vect_add_ is that it is not friendly when _N_ is not multiples of `blockDim.x`.
+> **Part 2** One issue of _vec_add_ is that it is not friendly when _N_ is not multiples of `blockDim.x`.
 Adjust the code so that it can handle arbitrary vector sizes (N). <br/><br/>
 {: .block-danger }

 > # Exercise 3